Note: relevant parts of the Collective Agreement are in Article 23.

 PD funds may be used to fund a wide range of professional development activities, resources, services or supports.
 Departments may have differing PD needs within their disciplines, so there can be considerable variation in the types of expenses approved.
 Examples of common PD expense claims include courses, workshops, conferences, travel expenses, computer equipment, computer peripherals, tablets, smart phones, and/or expenses related to working from home such as cell phone charges (text, minutes and/or data), Internet fees, or office furniture.

 PD expense claims are submitted online via Workday.
 They are approved first by your Department Chair and next by either your Division Chair (for instructional faculty) or by the LFA VP (for non-instructional faculty).
 Instructional faculty also need to submit a PD Expense Claim form to their Division Assistant.
-This form is necessary for tracking departmental PD balances which currently can't be done within Workday.
+This form is necessary for Division Assistants to track individual and departmental PD fund balances, which currently can't be done by them within Workday.

 As per article 23.1.1, on April 1st every year the College allocates no less than 0.9% of total faculty salary into the PD Support Fund.
 The funds are distributed to departments based on the FTE work or eligible leave contributed by department members over the previous year.

 The PDSF Committee has consistently reaffirmed an equity principle with PD allocations: that PD allocations are accrued based on the amount of work or eligible leave from the previous year, not as a percentage of individual salary.
 That is, a full-time faculty at the top of scale accrues the same PD allocation as a full-time faculty at a lower salary step.